 Social media management tools assist in planning, scheduling, posting, and measuring social media activity.
 Monitoring tools help you track your engagement as well as that of competitors, and identify trends.
 Influencer marketing platforms help brands find and connect with relevant influencers in your industry.

-Marketing automation platforms assist in automating and simplifying the basic tasks associated with marketing: marketing automation software automates analysis and social media tasks, and email marketing tools streamline email marketing.
+Marketing automation platforms assist in automating and simplifying the basic tasks associated with marketing: digital customer experience, marketing automation software automates analysis and social media tasks, and email marketing tools streamline email marketing.
 Mobile marketing platforms assist in the design and management of push notifications, promotions and offers for mobile apps.

 Advertising platforms and tools (see also Ad-Tech below) assist in paid advertising tasks.
 Search engine marketing helps you identify keywords, conduct competitive analysis, and optimize search engine campaigns.
 Social media advertising focuses more specifically on ads across platforms like Facebook, Instagram, and Twitter.
 Native advertising tools help you create more effective ads for websites you do not own.
 Programmatic advertising tools automate the complex process of buying and selling ad spaces so that you can better reach your target audiences.
 Performance marketing exclusively focuses on the best advertiser return on an intended action by the consumer.